FredKSchott/pika-pack/README.md

   <img alt="Logo" src="https://i.imgur.com/AcceGHG.gif" width="720">
 </p>

-## @pika/pack is a new approach to building npm packages:
+## @pika/pack is a new approach to building npm packages

-- ⚡️ **Simple:** Use pre-configured plugins to build your package for you.
+⚡️ **Simple:** Use pre-configured plugins to build your package for you.
-- 🏋️‍♀️ **Flexible:** Choose the plugins and optimizations that make sense for your package.
+🏋️‍♀️ **Flexible:** Choose the plugins and optimizations that make sense for your package.
-- ⚛️ **Holistic:** Let us build & configure your entire package... *including package.json manifest.*
+⚛️ **Holistic:** Let us build & configure your entire package... *including package.json manifest.* .

-Really, when we say simple, we mean it!

 ## Quickstart